turtledb-com/turtledb-com/README.md

 [^2]: **Human:** not-a-corporation.

 ## The Solution
+This project handles displaying, persisting, and sharing a **human-scale**[^3] amount of data.
 By limiting the applications to **human-scale usage**[^3] we are able treat all the data an app-user ever creates as a single database entry.
 This significantly reduces the complexities and costs associated with making an application.
 [^3]: **human-scale usage:** around 2MB.
   -- The average human typing speed is 40 WPM.
   2MB of typed data would take 175 hours to generate.

-## How it works
-This project handles displaying, persisting, and sharing a **human-scale**[^3] amount of data without being prohibitively expensive.

-The primary inspirations for this project are bittorrent, bitcoin, git, and the w3c.
+> [!NOTE] The primary inspirations for this project are bittorrent, bitcoin, git, and the w3c.

-## THIS PROJECT IS A WORK IN PROGRESS
+> [!WARNING] THIS PROJECT IS A WORK IN PROGRESS